Jandronicos/comp3320_project/README.md

 ## How to Run

-Open the solution using Visual Studio 2019 and run.
+Open the solution using Visual Studio 2019 with c++ and run.

 Must have up-to-date GPU drivers which have OpenGL functionality.